YordanGeorgiev/qto/doc/md/userstories_doc.md

-#### 9.3.3.
+#### 9.4.3.
 Abort end-to-end tests on single test fail
 As an ITOPS
 In order to be able to run continuously end-to-end tests and skip for several runs failing tests I want to be able to configure the single e2e entry point script to skip certain tests, but report me what was skipped.

-#### 9.3.4.
-Userstories to test case relations
-As a Developer
-In order to ensure the stability and expandability of the application I want to be able to run for each implemented user-story a single test.

-#### 9.3.5.
+#### 9.4.4.
 Single shell call for e2e testing
 As an DevOps
 In order to be able to verify all the features and functionalities of the tool within the System I want to run a single shell call running all the end-to-end test of the application ensuring the specified features and functionalities.

-### 9.4.
+### 9.5.
 ETL
+As an DevOps
+In order to be able to quickly manage the combination of binaries, configuration, own source code and data I want to be able to quickly and efficiently Extract, Transform and Load data from and into any qto based or related System.

-#### 9.4.1.
+#### 9.5.1.
 Database to json files data load
 As the ETL and Integration Specialist
 In order to be able to quickly move all the project data into a different storage format I want to be able to export the project db data into json files - one per table via a single shell call.

-#### 9.4.2.
+#### 9.5.2.
 Items data transformations
 As a cli user of the qto application
 In order to be able to sort the issues according to their attributes and edit them in both txt file and xls file